gunvir103/exodrive/booking.md

 # Booking Solution – Technical Plan

-> **Status:** Draft · Last updated {{DATE}}
+> **Status:** Implemented · Last updated December 13, 2024
 >
 > This document captures the architecture, data-model, and development plan for Exodrive's car-rental booking system.
-No code is generated here – only the blueprint we will follow.
+Most features outlined here have been implemented.

 ---